 In 2023-24, we reviewed and updated our training materials to reflect recent Safeguarding Adult Review learning.
-We also secured UK Shared Prosperity Fund (UKSPF) funding to increase our ability to deliver capacity building support to the VCFSE and enhance our training and workforce development offer to include training on trauma informed approaches, work with men and boys and peer mentoring, to name a few additions which relate more broadly to increasing knowledge and skills in the sector around safeguarding.
+We also secured UK Shared Prosperity Fund (UKSPF) funding to increase our ability to deliver capacity building support to the VCFSE and enhance our training and workforce development offer to include training on trauma informed approaches, work with men and boys and peer mentoring, to name a few part of their induction and ongoing additions which relate more broadly to increasing knowledge and skills in the sector around safeguarding.